BluesClue27/SC4053-Blockchain-Technology/TEST_ACCOUNTS.md

 ## How to Use These Accounts

 1. Open MetaMask
-2. Click the account avatar (top right)
+2. Click the account drop down menu (top left)
+3. Select "Add wallet"
-3. Select "Import Account"
+4. Select "Import an account"
-4. Choose "Private Key" as the import method
 5. Paste the private key from the list below
+6. Click "Import"
-6. Repeat for as many accounts as you need
+7. Repeat for as many accounts as you need

 ## Important Notes

 - **Arbitrators:** You need to select at least **3 accounts** to act as arbitrators when creating a market
 - **Bidders:** You can use any accounts to place bets on markets.
-However creators and arbitrators cannot bet in the market they are appointed as arbitrators
+However creators and arbitrators cannot bet in the market they created or are appointed as arbitrators respectively
 - **Market Creator:** Any account can create a market (requires 0.001 ETH creation fee)
 - All accounts are reset when you restart the local blockchain (`npm run node`)